IntermediateAnalytics

 What’s the difference between source and medium?

 Source is where the traffic is coming from, whereas medium is the channel used to arrive at your site.
+This distinction helps in understanding the effectiveness of different marketing strategies.

 Does direct traffic always mean someone typed my URL into the browser?